Free Kalshi NBA picks, predictions: Target LeBron James, DeMar DeRozan on Tuesday with promo code CBSSPORTS

 SportsLine's proven computer model locked in its top NBA predictions for Tuesday with the Kalshi promo code CBSSPORTS

-Throughout his Hall of Fame NBA career, LeBron James has been considered one of the best passers in the sport, despite being the league's all-time leading scorer.
-James will take the court again on Tuesday when the Los Angeles Lakers host the New Orleans Pelicans, and the latest Kalshi promo code CBSSPORTS offers new users a $10 cash bonus after $10 in trades.
+LeBron James will take the court again on Tuesday when the Los Angeles Lakers host the New Orleans Pelicans, and the latest Kalshi promo code CBSSPORTS offers new users a $10 cash bonus after $10 in trades.
 SportsLine's Projection Model sees Tuesday as an ideal chance to capitalize on one of James' NBA props, seeing value in James to record at least six assists, as he's 10th in the league at 7.0 assists per game this season.
-Kalshi prices James at $0.61 per share to record at least six assists on Tuesday.
+Kalshi prices James at $0.65 per share to record at least six assists on Tuesday.

 The model is also backing Cavaliers center Evan Mobley to record at least eight rebounds and Kings guard DeMar DeRozan to score at least 15 points for Tuesday NBA picks.
 Claim your $10 cash bonus after $10 in trades at Kalshi here with the Kalshi promo code CBSSPORTS: